aaaaaaaaaaaaaaaaaxaaaaaa/haskell-vscode-ide/README.md

 # Recommended workflow
 Don't compile!
 DON'T COMPILE!!!
 IT TAKES FOREVER.

 The best workflow at this level is to use GHC in it's REPL mode.
-To do this, open the terminal in Visual Studio Code (Ctrl+Shift+\`) and type in `cabal repl`.
+To do this, open the terminal in VSCode (Ctrl+Shift+\`) and type in `cabal repl`.
 Cabal will then process your projects cabal file, resolving/downloading any missing libraries/modules your project depends on, and then load GHC as a REPL.

 Once you're in REPL mode (terminal says "Prelude >") you can then use the following commands: